 The concept was breathtaking, especially relative to the technology available at the time: an overseas railroad bridge, stretching more than 100 miles, and built (quite literally) on shifting sands.
 Completed in the 1910s, it was abandoned in the 1930s after a powerful hurricane damaged it beyond repair.
 Still, parts of it stand as testaments to Mother Nature’s capriciousness.
 There is no admission charge – you simply see it from the Overseas Highway.

 5. Fort Zachary Taylor Historic State Park

 Fort Zachary Taylor Historic State Park occupies the westernmost portion of Key West.
 It includes a well-kept old fort that played a critical role (and remained in Union hands, unlike the rest of Florida) during the Civil War, as well as extensive natural areas and a natural sand beach that’s perfect for swimming and snorkeling.
-Guided fort tours are available.
-The park entrance fee is $6 per vehicle and $2 per pedestrian.
+Guided fort tours are available – check the park website for up-to-date details and reservation information.